jensstein/oandbackup/README.md

 =======
 a backup program for android. requires root and allows you to backup individual apps and their data.

+a working busybox and rsync installation is required at the moment.

-(as this app is still in an early phase, please don't rely on it solely unless you know what you are doing.)
+(as this app is still in an early phase, please don't rely on it solely unless you know what you are doing. the logfile format may be subject to change.)

 author
 ======